 Elisha Purifies the Poisonous Stew

-39 One went out into the field to gather herbs, and found a wild vine, and gathered a lap full of wild gourds from it, and came back and shredded them into the pot of stew; although they did not recognize them.
+39 One went out into the field to gather herbs.
+He found a wild vine, and gathered a lap full of wild gourds from it and came back and shredded them into the pot of stew, although they did not recognize them.

 43 His servant said, “What, should I set this before a hundred men?”